-The easiest approach to handling covariates is again to subtract (and later add back) residuals, in this case those arising from a linear or other regression model.
-One would first put the data in (user ID, iterm ID, rating) format, then run lm() or whatever.
-Each element of A is then adjusted by subtracting the predicted value for that element.
+The easiest approach to handling covariates is again to subtract (and later add back) certain values, in this case those arising from a linear or other regression model.
+One would first put the data in (user ID, iterm ID, rating, covariates) format, then run lm() or whatever.
+Each element of A, or better, each rating in the input data, is then adjusted by subtracting the predicted value for that element.
 One would then perform matrix factorization to fill in the ratings matrix, then finally add the predicted values back to the result.

-Another way would be to append user covariates as new columns in the A matrix, or item covariates as new rows.
+Another way used by some analysts would be to append user covariates as new columns in the A matrix, or item covariates as new rows.